The History of Sponge

 protection against DMCA takedowns

 On September 7th, 2014 the initial commit to Granite, an API based upon Vanilla Minecraft was made.
-Granite, originally started as an independent project, was planned to implement its own API and SpongeAPI.
+Granite, originally started as an independent project, was planned to implement it’s own API and the SpongeAPI.
 Granite and SpongeForge coexisted until April 20th, 2015.

-On December 26th, 2014 the Granite Team decided to limit Granite to the usage of SpongeAPI.
+On the 26th of December, 2014 the Granite Team decided to limit Granite to the usage of SpongeAPI.
 That made Granite the first unofficial Sponge Implementation for Vanilla Minecraft.
-On March 26th, the Granite Team finally joined the Sponge Team and Granite became SpongeVanilla, the official SpongeAPI implementation for Vanilla Minecraft.
+On the 26th of March, the Granite Team finally joined the Sponge Team and Granite became SpongeVanilla, the official SpongeAPI implementation for Vanilla Minecraft.
 About a month later the unification of the Granite and SpongeForge codebase began in SpongeCommon.
 SpongeCommon was created to hold all shared code between the two implementations while implementation-specific code remains in SpongeVanilla and SpongeForge.